sul-dlss-labs/sdr_current_state/README.md

 - analytics (monitoring, testing, etc.)
 - etc.

-The goal of this group is not to propose changes to SDR and SDR-adjacent applications, but to just uncover, understand, and document what currently exists for the sake of common understanding across units and projects.
+The goal of this group is not to propose changes to SDR and SDR-adjacent applications or architecture, but to just uncover, understand, and document what currently exists "on the ground" for the sake of common understanding across units and projects.
 The proposed artifact(s) would be documentation, diagrams, and meeting(s) with units in DLSS to review and disseminate the findings.

 ## Definitions